xbiome/StrainPanDA/README.md

-# StrainPanDA -- A strain analysis pipeline based on pangenome
+# StrainPanDA - A strain analysis pipeline based on pangenome

-StrainPanDA is a tool that deconvolute pangenome coverage into strain composition and strain gene profile.
+StrainPanDA is a tool that deconvolutes pangenome coverage into strain composition and strain gene profile.
+We provide a fully automated pipeline implemented with [nextflow](https://www.nextflow.io/docs/latest/index.html).

 ## Installation